John Luke has endured so much but he never lets it break his spirit!

-On September 9, 2016, I got a call from John Luke’s daycare that I needed to come pick him up because he had spiked a fever of 101.3.
-The school said that a sickness had to started to spread throughout the daycare.
-Well, what was supposed to be a simple ER run did not end up being that.
-When we got there, they ran a few tests and did an x-ray to find out what was wrong.
+On September 9, 2016, I get a call from John Luke’s daycare that I need to come pick him up because he had spiked a fever of 101.3.
+The school said, that sickness to start to spread throughout the daycare.
+Well what was supposed to be a simple ER run did not end up being that.
+When we got there they ran a few tests and did an x-ray to find out what was wrong.
 We were told it was Pneumonia.
 So with that, they gave us antibiotics and sent us home.
-That following Tuesday he was still not doing better, and the antibiotics were not helping.
-I asked my mother to take him to his pediatrician to see if there was anything else going on.
-They barely checked him out and said he would change the antibiotics and if the wheezing did not stop by Thursday to call him and they would run some more tests.
-Well low and behold Thursday came around and my child was worse!
+That following Tuesday he was still not doing better and the antibiotics were not helping.
+I asked my mother to take him to his pediatrician, to see if there was anything else going on.
+They barely checked him out and said he would change the antibiotics and if the wheezing did not stop by Thursday to call him and they would run some more test.
+Well and behold Thursday came around and my child was worse!
 He screamed that his back was hurting every 30 mins and would sleep all day and that was not like my child.
 I couldn’t even get him to eat, much less drink.

 So I called the pediatrician, like they told me to.
 Unfortunately, no one ever called me back.
 When I got home from work, I could see in my son’s eyes that he was miserable.
 I loaded him up in my car and headed towards Florence and took him to the ER.
 Within an hour we had been seen.
 They did x-rays on him and found out he had a great deal of fluid in his right lung & he was also severely dehydrated.
 Later on that night we were admitted into the Children’s Hospital so they could give him antibiotics and fluids.
 After about 3 days of antibiotics he still was not doing any better and his breathing was still shallow, so they transferred him to PICU where they could monitor him better.